intel/pinplay-tools/README.md

 Also see CGO-2021 ELFie paper: ELFies: Executable Region Checkpoints for Performance Analysis and Simulation Harish Patil; Alexander Isaev; Wim Heirman; Alen Sabu; Ali Hajiabadi; Trevor E. Carlson

+Coming soon: instructions for 'traditional' (single-threaded) PinPoints.

+TIPS:
+ 1. If using PinPoints scripts, do not use "~" to specify any paths, instead use "$HOME" e.g. the option “--sdehome=~/sde-external-9.33.0-2024-01-07-lin” should be “--sdehome=$HOME/sde-external-9.33.0-2024-01-07-lin”.